GabsEdits/gxbs.dev/content/blog/posts/behind-aplós.md

 After two weeks of building this project during the winter holidays, I am happy to announce that we reached the stable version, and we will continue making this project even better.

 > **Update:**\
-> The project has become an NPM package, and you can find it [here](https://www.npmjs.com/package/aplos).
-In the future, I will make an updated blog post about this :wink:.
+> The project has become an NPM package, and you can find it [here](https://www.npmjs.com/package/aplos). ~~In the future, I will make an updated blog post about this :wink:.~~ You can find the new blog post [here](/blog/posts/next-steps-for-aplós).

 I want to thank every project that helped make this come true, special thanks to [Duckquill](https://daudix.codeberg.page/duckquill/).